 The price of a Bearded dragon is one of the first financial decisions a new keeper needs to make.
 Prices will vary significantly from country to country and even town to town.
 The financial value of a Bearded dragon is determined by a couple of factors.
 This article will discuss a couple of them.

 Apart from the simplest of financial determining factors, i.e. the supply and demand chain, there are other factors determining the price of a Bearded dragon that is up for sale.
-These include, but is not limited to the country/area it is sold from, its size, colour and pattern morph, its quality, and the age it is sold at.
+These include, but are not limited to the country/area it is sold from, its size, color and pattern morph, its quality, and the age it is sold at.

-Because Bearded dragons are established pets and are bred in large numbers, their prices are relative low in comparison with other lizards and even snakes.
-Generally their prices are on the decline.
+Because Bearded dragons are established pets and are bred in large numbers, their prices are relatively low in comparison with other lizards and even snakes.
+Generally, their prices are on the decline.

 Size, colour and pattern morphs

-While some breeders will go the ‘extra mile’ to ensure healthy, well raised Bearded dragons, some Bearded dragons will not be lucky enough to enjoy the same compassion.
-To raise a strong, healthy Bearded dragon baby takes time, space, effort, knowledge and money.
+While some breeders will go the ‘extra mile’ to ensure healthy, well-raised Bearded dragons, some Bearded dragons will not be lucky enough to enjoy the same compassion.
+Raising a strong, healthy Bearded dragon baby takes time, space, effort, knowledge, and money.
 That is why these babies will be sold for higher prices.

 Older Bearded dragons have enjoyed the luxury of being looked after for a longer period of time – increasing their financial value.
 Juvenile Bearded dragons, as suppose to baby Bearded dragons, are often stronger and of higher quality, which makes them more suitable to be sold.
 One must be careful when it comes to adult Bearded dragons though.
 Old females that have reached the end of their breeding life might also be sold from time to time, and although more expensive, expectations must be carefully considered.

-It is recommended to only buy healthy animals from reputable pet shops and breeders and to make sure to buy animals that are captive bred in your own country that it is not illegally imported or caught from the wild.
+It is recommended to only buy healthy animals from reputable pet shops and breeders and to make sure to buy animals that are captive-bred in your own country so that it is not illegally imported or caught from the wild.